rafaelmagic/home-assistant-autohotkey/README.md

 Just drop it next to your .ahk file.

-✅ HOW TO OPEN WINDOWS CREDENTIAL MANAGER
-🔐 Windows Credential Manager is where passwords are stored securely with encryption.
+✅ STEP-BY-STEP- HOW TO OPEN WINDOWS CREDENTIAL MANAGER 🔐 Windows Credential Manager is where passwords are stored securely with encryption.

 🔹 1.
 Open Credential Manager